 I’ve been puzzling through the relationship between the fairly new field of big data in the humanities and what might be its opposite, small data, and so many of the posts that caught my attention are ones that are navigating between individual objects and networks of data.
 One of the objections that I have to big data is that I’m drawn to the ephemeral and the hard-to-measure.
 In “Early printed book contains rare evidence of medieval spectacles,” The Harry Ransom Center’s Cultural Compass blog takes a look at that trickiest of ephemera, not the object itself but the traces it left behind.
 The medieval manuscript used as the endpapers to a 1568 printed work show the outline of a pair of medieval glasses.
 The post, by Micah Erwin, provides a quick history of eyeglasses and some context for how unusual it is to come across such traces.
 What should we learn from such traces?
 I’m not sure, but that doesn’t mean it’s not useful.

 Sometimes the traces left behind are not of things, but of people and institutions.
-In “Pew-hopping in St Margaret’s Church,” from the Folger Shakespeare Library’s The Collation, (1) Heather Wolfe (Curator of Manuscripts) and Kathleen Lynch (Executive Director of the Folger Institute) look at a pew chart from around 1600.
+In “Pew-hopping in St Margaret’s Church,” from the Folger Shakespeare Library’s The Collation, ((disclaimer: I run and write for this blog)) Heather Wolfe (Curator of Manuscripts) and Kathleen Lynch (Executive Director of the Folger Institute) look at a pew chart from around 1600.
 The chart shows the names of the people who occupied specific pews, including successive holders, with later names written over and obscuring earlier names.
 With the help of some multi-spectral imaging, some names that hadn’t been visible were revealed.
 Working with some account books, they begin to suggest some of the stories that lie behind this document, small pieces of data that point to a larger story about societal structure.